Skip to main content

 No transfer hours from other virtual airlines or from VATSIM, PilotEdge, IVAO, POSCON, etc. will be accepted.
 All new pilots start at 0 hours and 0 points and will progress from there.

-Pausing is allowed during a flight.
-PIREPs that have over sixty (60) minutes of cumulative time paused will be sent for a review – please leave a comment explaining the reason for the long pause time.
+PIREPs that have over sixty (60) minutes of cumulative time paused will be sent for manual review by staff – please leave a comment explaining the reason for the long pause time.
+We will almost certainly approve the PIREP.

 A flight must begin and end at either a gate or a remote stand in a cold and dark or turnaround power state.
 Please do not start a flight on a runway or taxiway or with the aircraft powered up with engines on.